Mark-A-Dean/Mark-A-Dean/portfolio/FileCatalog/pages/get-auditlog.md

 **System.Data.DataTable**

-The FileCollection class object that is generated gets passed into the **Update-BaseTable**.
+The [FileCollection Class](filedetails.filecollection.md) object that is generated gets passed into the [Update-BaseTable](./update-basetable.md) cmdlet.

 **System.Windows.Forms**